Become a Councillor

 2. At least eighteen years old on the day you are nominated.

-3. Either on the electoral register for the council area in which you are seeking election, or have lived or worked in that council area for at least the last twelve months.
+3. Either on the electoral register for the council area in which you are seeking election.

 Be a Councillor Project

 The CCA works closely with the Be a Councillor Project run by the Local Government Association.
 It aims to celebrate the important work which councillors do and encourage new candidates from a wider talent pool to come forward.
 This will ensure that councils not only reflect their electorate in terms of gender, age or ethnicity, but attracts people with different personal and professional experiences, raising the quality of candidates and therefore the quality of councillors.
+For more information and to hear the experiences of some of our current Conservative councillors, please download the Be a Conservative Councillor guide.